spencermountain/compromise/README.md

 </div>
 <br/>
 <div align="center">
-  inspect and play with english text,
+  inspect and play with english text
   <div>
-    focus on being <a href="https://github.com/nlp-compromise/nlp_compromise/wiki/Justification">handy, and not overly-fancy</a>
+    focus on being <a href="https://github.com/nlp-compromise/nlp_compromise/wiki/Justification">handy, and not overly-fancy.</a>
   </div>
 </div>
 <br/>